Bright Young Things (film): Production

 The film proved to be the last for John Mills, who appears briefly in the non-speaking role of an elderly party guest enthralled by the effects of cocaine.
 The character of Lord Monomark is based on Lord Beaverbrook, who once employed Evelyn Waugh as a writer for his newspaper, the Sunday Express (which in the novel and film becomes the Daily Excess).
 Waugh's original name for his character was "Lord Ottercreek", before his lawyers intervened.
 Monomark, like Beaverbrook, a Canadian, is played by the Canadian Dan Aykroyd.

 Exteriors were shot at locations in and around London, including the Old Royal Naval College in Greenwich and Eltham Palace.
 Interiors were filmed in Pinewood Studios.
-The soundtrack features several standards of the era, including "Nina", "Twentieth Century Blues", "Dance, Little Lady" and "The Party's Over Now" performed by Noël Coward, "Mairzy Doats" by The Merry Macs, and "Hear My Song, Violetta" by Victor Silvester and His Orchestra.
+The soundtrack features several standards of the era, including "Nina", "Twentieth Century Blues", "Dance, Little Lady" and "The Party's Over Now", performed by Noël Coward, "Mairzy Doats" by The Merry Macs, and "Hear My Song, Violetta" by Victor Silvester and His Orchestra.

-The film premiered at the Cannes Film Festival in May 2003, and was shown at the Toronto International Film Festival before its Royal European Charity Premiere in London on 28 September 2003.
+The film premiered at the Cannes Film Festival in May 2003 and was shown at the Toronto International Film Festival before its Royal European Charity Premiere in London on 28 September 2003.
 It went into theatrical release in the UK on 3 October 2003, the same day it was shown at the Dinard Festival of British Cinema in France.

-In the U.S., the film was shown at the 2004 Sundance Film Festival, the Portland International Film Festival, the US Comedy Arts Festival in Aspen, the Cleveland International Film Festival, the Philadelphia International Film Festival, the Newport International Film Festival and the Provincetown International Film Festival before going into limited release on 20 August.
-It eventually grossed $931,755 in the U.S. and £869,053 in the UK.
+In the US, the film was shown at the 2004 Sundance Film Festival, the Portland International Film Festival, the US Comedy Arts Festival in Aspen, the Cleveland International Film Festival, the Philadelphia International Film Festival, the Newport International Film Festival and the Provincetown International Film Festival before going into limited release on 20 August.
+It eventually grossed $931,755 in the US and £869,053 in the UK.